jc2939/SpoiledMilkEstore/docs/DesignDoc.md

 **Pure Fabrication**

-Pure fabrication principle states that in order to support single responsibility and low coupling, a non-domain entity should be created when necessary.
+>Pure fabrication principle states that in order to support single responsibility and low coupling, a non-domain entity should be created when necessary.
 This principle focuses on creating artificial entities (when necessary) that are not necessarily part of the domain object but instead do some of the work that the domain objects should not.
 This will be vital when storing inventory data of our products.
 We do not want the product classes to also perform storage of the data.
-This should be done by a separate class called perhaps “StoreProducts” or something similar.
+This should be done by a separate class where we can store our milk objects in a file or something similar.
 This helps enable our entities to stay within their single responsibility domains, and encourages low coupling.
 I think for our current design we should definitely consider adding more stories on trello for entities such as these.
 The inventory entity is one example, but we